Essential Oils and Anger

-Today we will be discussing how essential oils affect the limbic system, the system that triggers emotional response and glandular reaction.
-The limbic system is the center of our emotions.
-Through smelling various essential oils we can elevate the body’s heart rate, we can lower the heart rate, we can raise blood pressure, we can lower blood pressure, etc. When you smell the essential oil it goes to the olfactory center of your nose where you have 40 million olfactory neurons.
+Today we will be discussing how essential oils affect the limbic system, the system that triggers emotional responses and glandular reactions.
+The limbic system is the centre of our emotions.
+By smelling various essential oils we can elevate the body’s heart rate, we can lower the heart rate, can raise blood pressure, can lower blood pressure, etc. When you smell the essential oil it goes to the olfactory centre of your nose where you have 40 million olfactory neurons.
 From the olfactory neurons it goes to the olfactory bulb, then from the olfactory bulb to the pineal and pituitary glands in your brain-we have now changed things in your body in a matter of seconds.
 Scents and emotions are linked in a powerful way.
 The smell of Lavender essential oil can quickly calm someone, while the scent of Peppermint can restore energy and heighten awareness.

 The Emotion essential oil blend has been designed specifically to assist with emotional challenges of any kind.
 It is also most effective when applied to the sides of the second toe of both feet.
 Applied regularly to the solar plexus it can help you move through difficult emotional times in your life.

 Hormonal swings can cause emotional swings as well.
 Use the Venus essential oil blend to address female hormone swings or the Mars blend to address male hormones.
-Apply the oil for your gender to soft tissue areas such as upper inside of arm, inside of thighs, abdomen, or breast area.
-Also apply around the ankles.
-Sometimes these are also good to put a drop in the palms, cup them over the nose, and inhale deeply.
+Apply the oil for your gender to soft tissue areas such as the upper inside of the arm, inside of the thighs, abdomen, or breast area.
+Also, apply around the ankles.
+Sometimes it is also good to put a drop in the palms, cup them over the nose, and inhale deeply.

 Some people have emotional challenges due to injuries sustained to the brain.
-In these cases I have found that Frankincense and the Brain Gem blend are generally the most effective oils.
+In these cases, I have found that Frankincense and the Brain Gem blend are generally the most effective oils.
 Helichrysum may also be needed.
-These oils are all capable of passing the blood brain barrier and providing nutritional building blocks to the brain itself.
-Apply these oils to the back of the neck, the temples, and the big toes for best results.
+These oils are all capable of passing the blood-brain barrier and providing nutritional building blocks to the brain itself.
+Apply these oils to the back of the neck, the temples, and the big toes for the best results.

 If you have an emotional challenge you will want to learn more about the Emotional Aromatic Touch (EAT) treatment.
-You can find someone who has been trained to perform the full back treatment or you can learn to do the treatment yourself on your hands or feet.
-The EAT treatment can help you process emotions, balance hormones, release negative emotions, and center yourself.
-The EAT has been designed to balance and focus the energy centers of the body, also known as the chakras.
+You can find someone who has been trained to perform the full-back treatment or you can learn to do the treatment yourself on your hands or feet.
+The EAT treatment can help you process emotions, balance hormones, release negative emotions, and centre yourself.
+The EAT has been designed to balance and focus the energy centres of the body, also known as the chakras.

 Exercise is also a wonderful source of emotional outlet, thereby assisting in providing emotional control.
-This can be rigorous, stress releasing exercise of an aerobic nature or it can be calming, emotionally centering meditative exercise such as Yoga or Tai Chi.
+This can be a rigorous, stress-releasing exercise of an aerobic nature or it can be calming, emotionally centring meditative exercises such as Yoga or Tai Chi.